Skip to main content

 R Panel Calculator FAQs

-No, trim and accessories should be scoped separately.
+No. Field sheets and trim are ordered separately.
+Measure your ridge, rake, and eave lineal feet and price those from your supplier's accessory list after you lock in the sheet count.
 For better estimating accuracy, cross-check panel coverage, sidelap, and waste factor with your project notes, then confirm fastener layout before final ordering.
-This keeps your supplier takeoff aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.
+This keeps your supplier takeoff aligned with.

 Should I calculate by panel width or effective coverage?+